andreyvit/xdry/README.md

 Early Stage
 -----------

-Right now, you need to run XD.R.Y. for the command line, and it just prints the generated source code.
+Right now, you need to run XD.R.Y. for the command line.
+The generated source code is saved into `xdry.m`.
 You then hunt down the snippet you want in the giant pile of output.
 Yeah, I know.
 Duh.

 Everything that XD.R.Y. can generate for now is illustrated in the above snippet.
 Nothing else is supported.